-Your administrator will advise you of the applicable waiting period for Long Term Disability (LTD) Income Benefits.
-You are eligible for all other benefits after 3 months of continuous employment.
+You are eligible to participate in the plan after 3 months of continuous employment.
 You are considered continuously employed only if you satisfy the actively at work requirement throughout the eligibility waiting period.

-You and your dependents will be covered as soon as you become eligible.
+• You and your dependents will be covered as soon as you become eligible.

 You may waive health and/or dental coverage if you are already covered for these benefits under your spouse's plan.
 If you lose spousal coverage you must apply for coverage under this plan.
-If you do not apply within 31 days of loss of such coverage, or you were previously declined for coverage by Great-West Life, you and your dependents may be required to provide evidence of insurability acceptable to Great-West Life to be covered for health benefits, and may be declined for or offered limited dental benefits.
+If you do not apply within 31 days of loss of such coverage, or you were previously declined for coverage by Great-West Life, you and your dependents may be required to provide evidence of good health acceptable to Great-West Life to be covered for health benefits, and may be declined for or offered limited dental benefits.

-You must be actively at work when coverage takes effect, otherwise the coverage will not be effective until you return to work.
+• You must be actively at work when coverage takes effect, otherwise the coverage will not be effective until you return to work.